tdongsi/tdongsi.github.io/source/_posts/Kubernetes/2017-12-31-minikube-in-corporate-vpn.markdown

 ### Use `--host-only-cidr` option

-This approach is the most simple but it also has less success than I hoped for.
+This approach is the most simple but it also has less success than I hoped.
-The idea of this approach is that AnyConnect VPN client routes `192.168.96.0/19` through its tunnel.
+The idea of this approach is that AnyConnect VPN client likely routes `192.168.96.0/19` through its tunnel.
-This will conflict with the default Minikube network of `192.168.99.0/24`.
+This may conflict with the default Minikube network of `192.168.99.0/24`.
 Therefore, we use `minikube start --host-only-cidr 10.254.254.1/24` to instruct minikube to use a different, unused arbitrary network.
 It is worth a try but it often does not work in my experience.